mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- I made the authentication process for changing settings less kludgey.
+The default password remains "birdcage".
+The user name is "admin".
+This required adding yet another environment variable to the docker-compose so you'll need to update again
 - I think I've fixed the issue with multiple cameras not working.
 The problem was that there were not enough worker processes being created.
 By default there are now 10 worker processes being created.
 This can be controlled with the CONCURRENCY environment variable in the docker-compose file.
 You need at least (1 per stream) plus... uh...
 2 maybe.
 I'm